The Lutheran Church of Saint Mark

 The primary mission of GLT is to address food insecurity.
 Current initiatives include providing food to elementary school children with the weekend “Backpack” program & supplementing the Town’s Food Bank program with gift card donations.

-Put donations in the marked box in the cloakroom.
+marked box in the cloakroom.

 Lutheran Disaster Response shares God's hope, healing and renewal with people whose lives have been disrupted by disasters in the United States and around the world.
 When the dust settles and the headlines change, we stay to provide ongoing assistance to those in need.